Quick Links

 COMPUTING CURRICULUM INTENT

-To support children in becoming creative, independent learners and ensure they develop a healthy relationship with technology.
+Our goal is to support children in becoming creative, independent learners and ensure they develop a healthy relationship with technology.
 At our school, we value and recognise the contribution that technology can make for the benefit of all pupils, staff, parents, governors and society.
 We strive to provide safe opportunities in computing to motivate, inspire and raise standards across the curriculum.
 Everyone in our school community will be equipped with the digital skills to meet developing technology with confidence, enthusiasm and prepare them for a future in an ever-changing world.

 We want our children to be creators and innovators not just mere consumers of digital content.
 The idea of the children as digital creators is what underpins our planning and computing units.
 Computing is a constantly evolving subject that involves solving complex problems, being able to collaborate with others, learn from mistakes and refine solutions.

 Our computing curriculum has logical sequenced steps that will equip all children with the essential skills and knowledge they need to use technology safely and creatively across the curriculum.
 There is a strong emphasis on improving computing/digital vocabulary, core fundamental digital skills and computational concepts.
-Children create their own digital learning journals that record their understanding and tell their own story of the content they create.

-Here at our school we believe safety is paramount.
+Here at our school, we believe safety is paramount.
 We promote and model a balanced digital life, recognising that amongst the many positives that technology has to offer, risks exist and children need to be taught to manage their digital lives properly.
 We strive to model and educate our children to use technology creatively, positively, responsibly and safely.

 In EYFS, the children explore how technology is an everyday part of their learning and world around them.
 They are taught to use devices, equipment, software/apps confidently and introduce to the reasons why technology is used.
 They explore basic computational thinking, internet safety, personal information and technology in the real world.